Downloading, Installing and Running RetroArch on iOS¶

 tvOS¶

 RetroArch on tvOS has a built-in webserver.
 While RetroArch is running, open a browser on your computer and open the URL that RetroArch displays.
 You can use the web-based UI to create subdirectories and upload or download files.
-Content files and folders must be placed in RetroArch's downloads folder: Apple TV/RetroArch/downloads when viewed within the web-based UI, which corresponds to ~/Library/Caches/RetroArch/downloads when viewed in RetroArch).
-The Apple TV version of RetroArch cannot load games from any other location.
+You can place your content in any directory or subdirectory in that folder (including creating your own subdirectories).

 Warning